xksteven/myOpenGL/README.md

 To install run:

-make soil      <- This only needs to be run once
+make includes      <- This only needs to be run once

 make